 This blog explains the repercussions of driving without insurance, fines, and penalties and answers common questions.

-In Alberta, you are required to have a valid insurance to drive.
+In Alberta, you are required to have valid insurance to drive.
 The Alberta Traffic Safety Act defines the law for insurance requirements :

 54(1) Except as otherwise permitted under this Act, a person shall not do any of the following :